 Band 1 Leading silk for Inquests and Inquiries and Regulatory and Health and Safety, and Crime –“Experienced in complex regulatory matters.” - “provides sound advice that can change a strategy for the better.”

 Legal 500 2017

-Greenfield and Others
+Greenfield and Others (Birmingham)

 Represented a serving police officer alleged to have committed perjury at an Inquest into the death in custody of Kinglsey Burrell.
 This case attracted a very large amount of media attention.
 The officer was cleared both at a Crown Court trial and in subsequent disciplinary proceedings.